Today I’m going to show you how we accomplished our RV Bunk Remodel in our 96′ Winnebago.

 We had to keep in mind the window that their bunk would be up against, the closet doors, and a functional walking path.
 These beds work for the kids.
 I’ve attempted to sleep on one (don’t laugh!!!!) and it’s obviously not long enough for a grown-up but I think these will suit them for a few years.

 For mattresses, we purchased foam from Foam Factory.
 We explored all sorts of options for mattresses but Foam Factory was BY FAR the cheapest and best quality we could find.

 Since we have a latex allergy in the house, we decided to go with regular foam that was super-stinky and off-gassed for a couple of weeks.
 In fact, after we purchased it, I was a little freaked that they would never stop smelling.

 Mark took a reciprocating saw and cut the foam to the correct dimensions.

 We enlisted the kids and had them jump up and down on them to force air in and out of the foam.

 I’m not sure if it helped or not, but they got some exercise and we had a laugh over it.
 Thankfully, it doesn’t smell anymore and we’ve had no adverse effects.

 We went with 3″ and 4″ foam and cut it to fit snugly.
-To fit our space, we had to one queen and one full size mattress.
+To fit our space, we need one queen and one full-size mattress.

 We’ve talked about this.
 As we see it, we really have 3 options: